psxdev/ps4link/README.md

  6) Webkit ps4link loader

-  First to see initial logs execute in your pc/mac
+  First to see initial logs execute in your pc/mac your compiled ps4sh
   ```
-  socat udp-recv:18194 stdout
+  ps4sh
+  ps4sh version 1.0
+  /Users/bigboss/.ps4shrc: No such file or directory

+  log: [HOST][INFO]: [PS4SH] Ready
+  ps4sh>
   ```
   Open your PlayStation 4 browser.
 Open you local directory content, for example if you use node server.js option use the following url:

   ```
   http://ipofyourserver:5350
   ```
-  at stage 5 you will have ps4link waiting for commands and you will see output in yout mac/pc
+  at stage 5 you will have ps4link waiting for commands and you will see output in your mac/pc

   ```
   [PS4][INFO]: debugnet initialized